 Other physical conditions such as diabetes, hypothyroidism, anemia, low blood sugar (hypoglycemia), and vitamin D deficiency can also trigger depression-like symptoms.
 Blood tests and other screening methods from a healthcare professional can help identify if these conditions are causing your symptoms.

 Depression is a major risk factor for suicide.
 Deep despair and hopelessness can make suicide feel like the only way to escape the pain.
 If you have a loved one with depression, take any suicidal talk or behavior seriously and watch for the warning signs:

 If you think a friend or family member is considering suicide, express your concern and seek help immediately.
 Talking openly about suicidal thoughts and feelings can save a life.

-When you're feeling depressed or suicidal, your problems don't seem temporary—they seem overwhelming and permanent.
+When you're feeling suicidal, your problems don't seem temporary—they seem overwhelming and permanent.
 But with time, you will feel better, especially if you get help.
 There are many people who want to support you during this difficult time, so please reach out!

 Depression often varies according to age and gender, with symptoms differing between men and women, or young people and older adults.

 Depressed men are less likely to acknowledge feelings of self-loathing and hopelessness.
 Instead, they tend to complain about fatigue, irritability, sleep problems, and loss of interest in work and hobbies.
 They're also more likely to experience symptoms such as anger, aggression, reckless behavior, and substance abuse.